aSolorzano20/OCP_1Z0_829_theory/Chapter-5-Methods/chapter_5_methods.md

 ## Methods
 ### Designing Methods
 ![Method declaration](images/figure_5_1.png "Method declaration")
-- the method name and parameter list—are called the method signature.
+- The method name and parameter list-are called the method signature.
 - The method signature does not include the return type and access modifiers.
 <br>